clash-lang/stack-templates/projects/simple/TOUR.md

 # Files
 ## {{name}}.cabal
 This is the most important file in your project.
 It describes how to build your project.
 Even though it ends in `.cabal`, Stack will use this file too.
-It starts of with meta information:
+It starts of with meta-information:

 ```yaml
 cabal-version:       2.4